this-oliver/fist-bump/README.md

 1. read the [contributing doc](./docs/contributing.md)
 2. open an issue or submit a pull request with your changes

+## changelog

+To see what has changed between versions, check out the [changelog](./docs/changelog.md).

 ## security

-If you discover a security vulnerability within this package, please send an e-mail to [hello@oliverrr.net](mailto:hello@oliverrr.net).
+If you discover a security vulnerability, feel free to open an issue at [github.com/this-oliver/fist-bump/issues](https://github.com/this-oliver/fist-bump/issues).
+All security vulnerabilities will be promptly addressed.